 Guitar is not the easiest instrument to learn, however, the same things that make the guitar difficult to control allow it to be expressive later on.
 The time it takes to learn varies, but if you are consistent with daily practice you should have the ability to play some chords and play through some simple songs and melodies in about three months.
 This period is the biggest hurdle, and once you have cleared it playing becomes much easier and more enjoyable.

 Honestly, at the beginning of this pandemic I had my doubts.
 Turns out, Zoom sessions are an excellent medium for quality communication.
 Teaching remotely has made me more succinct and organized as a teacher.
 I collaborate live with my students in Gdocs during our sessions to refine goals and practice routines, and video examples with pristine audio are provided as study guides.
 Having these resources available has greatly improved student success.
+Here are my thoughts on remote lessons in more detail.

 Yes!
 I enjoy teaching children!
 When I was younger, I suffered from rigid, impersonal instruction, and I didn't prefer learning music that way.
 Having a positive experience when first being exposed to music is paramount, so I do my best to create a collaborative, enjoyable learning environment with all my younger students.
 There isn't a minimum age requirement, as long as your child can remain focused during our lessons (maybe with a quick break or two).